 So you are looking forward to designing your own landscape?
 Exciting, isn't it?
 But maybe you are stumped over this question: Is there a rule of thumb for grouping plants together in your landscaping?

 That is, when you design your own landscape, how do you know which types of flowers and other plants go together?
 Is it arbitrary (dependent on how good they look together to your eye) or are there botanical reasons to take into account?
 The fact is, the job in front of you calls for both an artistic flair and a practical bent.

 You may like a lot of different plants, but when designing your own landscape, you may not be sure how to group them.
-There are, of course, aesthetic considerations (please consult landscape design for beginners to learn more about these artistic factors), one of the most basic of which is that, in planting bedding plants, you will produce a greater effect if you mass like plants together (rather than installing one here, one there).
+There are, of course, aesthetic considerations, one of the most basic of which is that, in planting bedding plants, you will produce a greater effect if you mass like plants together (rather than installing one here, one there).
 Even in planting foundation shrubs, the rule is to plant like shrubs together in groups of three or five (even numbers can sometimes look awkward).

 One aesthetic trick that beginners often fail to avail themselves of is varying plant texture and plant form within the same flower border.
-This is because those new to gardening and landscaping tend to gravitate to flowers, mesmerized by the color that they afford the landscape.
+This is because those new to gardening and landscaping tend to gravitate to flowers, mesmerized by the color that they add to the landscape.
 Flowers are wonderful, but they are not the final word in landscape splendor.
 Veteran plant growers tend to place less emphasis on blooms and come to understand how much fun it is to play with texture and form.
 Juxtaposing plants with contrasting textures or forms can create fascinating contrasts.

 The artistic angle may be the fun part of designing your own landscape, but you can't allow your artistic eye to be sole arbiter when it comes to site selection for your plants: There are also practical reasons for grouping plant A with plant B, rather than having it grow next to plant C.